kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Why body or other parts of the SIP message appear multiple times?

-:page_with_curl: It is practically the same reason as for multiple From/To parts.
+📃 It is practically the same reason as for multiple From/To parts.

 The configuration file does an operation that changes parts in the headers or body many times.
 For example, if the body has two